 In today’s modern, high performance systems, control of contamination is critical.
 But without analysing the condition of the oil in the system, there’s no way of telling just how ‘clean’ or ‘dirty’ the oil is.
-Therefore, oil analysis should be performed on a regular basis to monitor contamination levels.
+Therefore, hydraulic oil testing should be performed on a regular basis to monitor contamination levels.

 HOW THE CONTAMINATION IS MEASURED

 The contamination level is measured by counting the number of particles of a certain dimension per unit of volume of the fluid; this number is then classified in Contamination Classes, according to international standards.

 Measuring is made with Automatic Particle Counters that can make the analysis on line (through sampling connectors put on the system for this purpose) or from sampling bottles.